oroinc/documentation/crm/user_guide/navigation/intro_nav_user_menu.rst

 User Menu
 =========

-On the right side of the screen, under your username, you will find the User Menu drop-down.
+On the right side of the screen, under your username, you can see the **User Menu** dropdown menu.
 It provides a fast way to access your user profile, calendar, mailbox, and task list.
 It is also used to log out of the system.